lorenzomancini1/IsingModel2D_MonteCarlo/README.md

 # Monte Carlo simulation of two-dimensional Ising model

+Final project of the "Laboratory of Computational Physics mod.
+A" course at University of Padua during 2020/2021.

 ## Assignment and Description
 The objective is to study, by Monte Carlo simulations, Ising-like modes on the square lattice and look at the behaviour of observables such as the specific heat, magnetisation and magnetic susceptibility, as a function of the temperature ed in particular in proximity of the critical point.